 Significant evidence exists to show how much smoking can in fact worsen symptoms of asbestosis, including breathlessness.
 However, as to the specifics about how the epidemiology of the disease is affected by smoking, the facts are less known.

 There is no proven relationship between smoking and mesothelioma.
-Smoking cigarettes is proven to cause lung cancer, but is not a known cause of mesothelioma.
+Smoking cigarettes is proven to cause lung cancer, but it is not a known cause of mesothelioma.
 A study published in Occupational and Environmental Medicine confirmed this theory.

 Fast Fact: The number of mesothelioma cases worldwide is expected to peak around 2020.